TumbleOwlee/ws-dissector-lib/README.md

     size = 10,
     -- also possible if another field with abbr == 'type' exists to allow dynamic size on dissection size = 'type',
-    -- maximal repititions of this field. if size is set, this is the upper bound max_reps = 10,
+    -- maximal repetitions of this field
+    max_reps = 10,
+    -- if actual number of repetitions depend on a given field, it can be linked and at dissection only -- so many repetitions as given by the value of the field are dissected rep_dep = 'type',
     -- mapping table (see 11.6.7.1) (unused by BITMASK and COMPOSITE) valuestring = {},
     -- defines whether the field is the key or not (only supported for integer and string types)